kennyoungC/Web-Homework-Task-Vinted/README.md

 ## Testing

-This project includes comprehensive tests to ensure its functionality.
+This project includes basic tests to ensure its functionality.
 To run the tests, use the following command:

 ```
-npm run test
+npm run test or yarn run test
+and press q to quit
 ```

 ## Additional Notes